tjworks/tapdata-docs-en/docs/user-guide/data-pipeline/data-development/process-node.md

 ### Model Declarations

-For JS nodes, Tapdata Cloud deduces the model information of the node by sampling data trial run.
+For JS nodes, Tapdata deduces the model information of the node by sampling data trial run.
 If the deduced model is found to be inaccurate or the number of fields changes, the field information in the model can be defined explicitly by the model declaration.

 ![](../../../images/model_declarations_en.png)